 - 1. See page 3 for information relating to Net Expenditure chargeable to the General Fund.
-There are no accounting adjustments relating to this service in this quarter - 2.
+There are no accounting adjustments relating to this service in this guarter. - 2.
 See page 3 for information relating to Net Expenditure chargeable to the General Fund.
-The £13.718m accounting adjustment relates to the removal of Annual Service Payments for the 3R's schools and Lochside Academy which for accounting purposes are required to be split into its component parts, payment for services; repayment of capital; and financing costs. - 3.
+There are no accounting adjustments relating to this service in this quarter. - 3.
 See page 3 for information relating to Net Expenditure chargeable to the General Fund.
-There are no accounting adjustments relating to this service in this guarter. - 4.
+There are no accounting adjustments relating to this service in this quarter. - 4.
 See page 3 for information relating to Net Expenditure chargeable to the General Fund.
 There are no accounting adjustments relating to this service in this quarter. - 5.
 See page 3 for information relating to Net Expenditure chargeable to the General Fund.
-There are no accounting adjustments relating to this service in this quarter. - 6.
+The £17.534m accounting adjustment relates to the removal of Annual Service Payments for the 3R's schools and Lochside Academy which for accounting purposes are required to be split into its component parts, payment for services; repayment of capital; and financing costs. - 6.
 See page 3 for information relating to Net Expenditure chargeable to the General Fund.
+The £1.110m accounting adjustment relates to CFCR.

-There are no accounting adjustments relating to this service in this guarter. - 7.
-See page 3 for information relating to Net Expenditure chargeable to the General Fund.
-The £0.270m accounting adjustment relates to CFCR.
+7. See page 4 for information relating to Net Expenditure chargeable to the General Fund.
+The £4.873m adjustment comprises the following three elements, which realign costs from other parts of the budget:

-- 8. See page 3 for information relating to Net Expenditure chargeable to the Housing Revenue Account.
-The £1.975m accounting adjustment relates to CFCR. - 9.
-See page 4 for information relating to Net Expenditure chargeable to the General Fund.
-The £0.795m adjustment comprises the following three elements, which realign costs from other parts of the budget: - £8.386m is the element of the 3R's and Lochside Annual Service Payments which is reallocated as per note 1 above to bring together financing costs which flow into the Financing and Investment Income and Expenditure line in the CIES below. - (£0.396) m that is the allocation of the Marischal Square finance lease payment. - (£8.785) m that is the allocation of capital grant income which flows into the Taxation and Non-Specific Grant Income line in the CIES below
+£7.449m is the element of the 3R's and Lochside Annual Service Payments which is reallocated as per note 1 above to bring together financing costs which flow into the Financing and Investment Income and Expenditure line in the CIES below.

+£5.343m that is the allocation of the Marischal Square finance lease interest.

+(£7.919)m that is the allocation of capital grant income which flows into the Taxation and Non-Specific Grant Income line in the CIES below